Julian-Nash/dictparse/README.md

 ) -> Union[None, Any]:
 ```

-Calling the `get` method on the `NameSpace` works in the same way as calling `get` on a dictionary, returning either
+Calling the `get` method on the `NameSpace` and passing in a key works in the same way as calling `get` on a dictionary
- the value for the `name` parameter or `None` if the `NameSpace` does not have that attribute.
+, returning either the value for the parameter requested or `None` if the `NameSpace` does not have that attribute.

+An optional default value can be supplied using the `default` parameter to be returned if the attribute does not exist.

 ```pycon
 >>> parser = DictionaryParser()